 What Happens When You Don’t Train?

-I have gone through a lot of studies to come up with a guide of what happens during detraining.
+I have gone through a lot of studies to come up with a guide to what happens during detraining.
 Noting the major changes usually in terms of percentage loss.
 There are a couple of things to keep in mind here.
 The studies do not agree, like most scientific studies there is a discrepancy between their reported findings.
 I have either taken a range or average approach.
-Also, these ranges apply across individuals.
+Also, these ranges apply to individuals.
 It’s hard to give you a concrete number since we are all so different.

-Using the numbers as a guide would be a good way to benchmark your actual results, if you could ever get them tested.
+Using the numbers as a guide would be a good way to benchmark your actual results if you could ever get them tested.

 - Two or three days should have little impact and may even result in slight improvements as your body recovers from hard training.